-In July 23, 2021 the Company entered into an agreement to purchase real estate in the province of Manitoba in cash to develop a crypto mining site of approximately 22MW capacity on the property.
+- a) In July 23, 2021, the Company entered into an agreement to purchase real estate in the province of Manitoba in cash for the purpose of developing a crypto mining site of approximately 22MW capacity on the property.
 Closing of the transaction is subject to the Company's successful due diligence on the property and the approval of the TSX Venture Exchange.
-A refundable deposit of \$250,000 was paid to the vendor of the real estate.
+A refundable deposit of \$250,000 was paid to the vendor of the real estate. - b) On July 5, 2021, the Company incorporated MiningSky Container under the laws of the province of British Columbia to be engaged in the business of manufacturing and marketing containers for use in cryptocurrency mining.
+In accordance with MiningSky Container's shareholder investment agreement executed on August 6, 2021 the Company will make a capital investment of \$250,000 in exchange for 25% of the total common shares issued and outstanding, for which the Company made a contribution of \$159,550 in August, 2021.